Lex Hieronica: Archaeological

 Archaeological excavations in the Sicilian town of Morgantina, a town within the Kingdom of Syracuse, have uncovered three buildings connected to the Lex Hieronica: two large granaries and a public office.
 The buildings date to the time of the rule of Hiero II.
 All three of the buildings have been found in the agora of Morgantina.
 For this reason, the buildings were most likely all public buildings.
 The two excavated granaries have been named the Eastern and Western Granaries.
 The Eastern Granary belongs to the architectural style which was prevalent in the rule of Hiero II.
 The Eastern Granary is estimated to have been 92.85 metres long and 7.60 metres wide.
 This space was subdivided into six rooms, with administrative offices located at the northern end and vast storage facilities consisting of the southern halls which measure ca. 20 and ca. 40 metres in length.
 The format of this building was deemed to be effective and successful to be continued on in use under Roman occupation.
 This is apparent as its style was used as a model for the building of other Roman granaries, such as that built by Scipio Aemilius in Numantia in 134 BCE.
 In comparison, the Western Granary lacked the same monumental scope that was evident in the Eastern Granary.
-The Western Granaries size is more difficult to determine as its southern end was completely destroyed in the 17th century by the construction of a farmhouse.
+The Western Granary's size is more difficult to determine as its southern end was completely destroyed in the 17th century by the construction of a farmhouse.
 However, excavations have landed on the conclusion it was likely 32.90 metres wide and 7.50 metres wide.
 This granary had a single door and a ramp leading up to it on its short, northern end.